Calls blur on the element.

 Required aria role.

-disabled?: booleanAn attribute that is usually set by aria-disabled
+Optional disabled?: booleanAn attribute that is usually set by aria-disabled or disabled.

-is matched exactly: case-sensitive and whole-string.
+Optional exact?: booleanWhether name is matched exactly: case-sensitive and whole-string.
 Defaults to false.
-Ignored when name
+Ignored when name is a

 regular expression.
 Note that exact match still trims whitespace.